juangamella/ges/README.md

 ## Running the algorithm

-### Using the gaussian BIC score: `ges.fit_bic`
+### Using the Gaussian BIC score: `ges.fit_bic`

-GES comes ready to use with the [Gaussian BIC score](https://en.wikipedia.org/wiki/Bayesian_information_criterion#Gaussian_special_case), i.e. the l0-penalized gaussian likelihood score.
+GES comes ready to use with the [Gaussian BIC score](https://en.wikipedia.org/wiki/Bayesian_information_criterion#Gaussian_special_case), i.e. the l0-penalized Gaussian likelihood score.
 This is the variant which is normally found in the literature, and the one which was implemented in the original paper.
 It is made available under the function `ges.fit_bic`.

 ```python
 ges.fit_bic(data, A0 = None, phases = ['forward', 'backward', 'turning'], debug = 0)